-There should be adequate amount of resources available for the project to be implemented.
+There should be adequate resources available for the project that needs implementation.

-An organization before starting any new project or expanding an existing one must look into analyzing each and every factor which is essential for the project to be feasible.
+Before starting any new project or expanding an existing one, an organization must analyze every factor essential for the project to be feasible.
 It must be financially as well as technically feasible.

-The amount taken in the form of loan, equity and debt must be repaid back and proper monitoring and control of the project must be carried.
+The loan, equity, and debt amount must be repaid, and proper monitoring and control of the project must be carried out.

 Framework and Guidelines

-The list of major contracts for project consist of
+The list of major contracts for projects consists of

-Concession agreement, license or mineral lease, construction contract or a development management agreement, supply agreement, sales agreement, operating agreement, other major contracts may occur in any specific project depending on the structure accepted.
+The concession agreement, license or mineral lease, construction or development management agreement, supply agreement, sales agreement, operating agreement, and other major contracts may occur in any specific project, depending on the structure accepted.

-The borrower may have to get certain statutory and non–statutory clearances essential for the projects like techno economic clearance, pollution, environment and forest clearance, company registrations, financing and land availability/ concessions etc.
+The borrower may have to get certain statutory and non–statutory clearances essential for projects like techno-economic clearance, pollution, environment, forest clearance, company registrations, financing, land availability/ concessions, etc.

 Boom of Project Financing in India

-A study placed India on top in the global project finance market in 2009, ahead of Australia, Spain and the US.
-The key market for project finance in 2009 was the domestic Indian market, which rose up $30 billion (Rs 1.38 lakh crore), accounting for 21.5 per cent of the global project finance market.
+A study placed India on top in the global project finance market in 2009, ahead of Australia, Spain, and the US.
+The key market for project finance in 2009 was the domestic Indian market, which rose to $30 billion (Rs 1.38 lakh crore), accounting for 21.5 percent of the global project finance market.
 This was up from $19 billion in 2008.

-The global project finance market was buttressed up in 2009 by government-linked projects such as social infrastructure and renewables and by the detail that 20 per cent of the market is in India, which poured to become the biggest and busiest market last year, knocking down Australia from the previous year’ top position
+The global project finance market was bolstered in 2009 by government-linked projects such as social infrastructure and renewables and by the detail that 20 percent of the market is in India, which poured to become the biggest and busiest market last year, knocking down Australia from the previous year’s top position.

 Given the credit crunch and the collapse of major banks in the West, the global Project Finance figures were not as strong as in the previous couple of years.
 According to PFI data, globally, the Project Finance loan figure positions at $139.2 billion in 2009 compared to the overwhelming $250 billion in 2008 and $220 billion in 2007.
-Totaling the figures for project bonds at $8.2 billion, down from $11.9 billion in 2008, the global Project Finance market volume stood at $147.4 billion.
-That was a descent of 44 per cent from 2008, but to put it in framework, the overall global Project Finance market set upright at $114.5 billion in 2004 and at $166 billion in 2005.
+The figures for project bonds totaled $8.2 billion, down from $11.9 billion in 2008.
+The global Project Finance market volume stood at $147.4 billion.
+That was a descent of 44 percent from 2008, but to put it in framework, the overall global Project Finance market set upright at $114.5 billion in 2004 and $166 billion in 2005.

-SBI settled 36 deals amounting to $20 billion of debt – 35.2 per cent of the total volume for the Asia-Pacific region.
-This comprised some major contracts such as financing for the Sasan ultra mega power project, projects of Adani Power and Sterlite Energy, and resources for Vodafone and Unitech in the telecom sector.
+SBI settled 36 deals amounting to $20 billion of debt – 35.2 percent of the total volume for the Asia-Pacific region.
+This comprised major contracts such as financing for the Sasan ultra mega power project, Adani Power and Sterlite Energy projects, and resources for Vodafone and Unitech in the telecom sector.

-The power sector sustained to decree lending and generated a record volume.
-More than $ 22.3-billion loans in 53 transactions in the sector were signed globally all through the year, accounting for almost 40 per cent of the entire PF market.
+The power sector sustained decree lending and generated a record volume.
+Over $ 22.3 billion in loans in 53 transactions in the sector were signed globally throughout the year, accounting for almost 40 percent of the entire PF market.
 Also, a major contribution came from social infrastructure development patterns launched by the government lately.

 In all, 224 financial institutions were ranked.
 Only prime arranger mandates are credited for the league table, while involvement in syndications is not credited.
 Also, PFI tables do not include property or real estate sector transactions.
 In addition, the Project Finance tables do not comprise corporate loans and those guaranteed by sponsors or governments.